This page deals with that part of the supply chain where the product is packaged for marketing.

 A walk along any fresh produce market floor will emphasise the role of packaging in promoting fresh produce.
 Nothing looks better than a neatly stacked row of pallets boasting an attractive, branded, quality product for sale.
 (The contrast is brown, unattractive cartons, often bent and buckled, offering inferior quality to the cheap-line buyer).

-Labelling legislation came into effect from 2012, governing the use of terms like “free range”, “organic”, “free range” etc. The legislation stems from the Department of Health’s Labelling and Advertising of Foodstuffs (regulation R146/2010), but detailing and enforcing these protocols will be the responsibility of DAFF.
+Labelling legislation came into effect from 2012, governing the use of terms like “free range”, “organic”, “free range” etc. The legislation stems from the Department of Health’s Labelling and Advertising of Foodstuffs (regulation R146/2010), but detailing and enforcing these protocols is the responsibility of the Department of Agriculture, Land Reform and Rural Development (DALRRD).
 Coupled with the Consumer Protection Act (CPA), it means that labelling of products will require more thought, accuracy and caution than in the past.

 The development of Africa’s handling systems and cold chain potential is vital in promoting intra-Africa trade.